-The calculation of horizontal diffusion coefficients is based on Stress tensor formulation of Smagorinsky (1963) also including a dependence on the local stability class and wind speed.
-For the calculation of vertical diffusion coefficients, the Lange (1989) approach to boundary layer scaling regimes is used.
-Mixing due to deep convection is not explicitly taken into account.
+The calculation of horizontal diffusion coefficients is based on Stress tensor formulation of (Smagorinsky, 1963) also including a dependence on the local stability class and wind speed.
+For the calculation of vertical diffusion coefficients, the (Lange, 1989) approach to boundary layer scaling regimes is used.
+Mixing due to deep convection is not explicitly considered.

 Two different schemes to compute the PBL scaling parameters are used.
-In the daytime, the Maul (1980) version of Carson (1973) encroachment method is used.
-During night-time, the minimum value between Nieuwstadt (1981) and Venkatram (1980) is used.
+In the daytime, the (Maul et al., 1980) version of (Carson, 1973) encroachment method is used.
+During night-time, the minimum value between (Nieuwstadt, 1981) and (Venkatram, 1980) is used.